yamcs/yamcs/docs/server-manual/services/instance/time-correlation.rst

 Configuration Options
 ---------------------

-clockName
-    The name of the clock.
-If there are multiple clocks to be synchrnozed, then multiple of these services can be configured and distingushed by the clock name.

 onboardDelay  (double)
     the on-board delay in seconds used to compute the on-board transmission time from the earth reception time.
 The default value is 0 seconds.